 Reportedly, her father abandoned her family at a young age.
-Meriam's mother, a Christian woman, raised her to as a Christian.
+Meriam's mother, a Christian woman, raised her as a Christian.
 She married a Christian man in 2012, Dr. Daniel Wani.
 Her faith is that of a Christian and she holds fast to that faith.

 Can We Relate

-Meriam was in a position where all she had to do is deny her faith and submit to the charges levied against her and she could go free.
+Meriam was in a position where all she had to do is deny her faith and submit to the charges levied against her so she could go free.
 In the United States and many other free nations, this type of situation would not occur and their people would never know the fear of having to choose between religion and death--sanctioned by the government!

 Meriam seems to thinks so.
-She believes in her faith and testifies to the world, and her family that she is a Christian and is willing to seal her testimony with her life.
+She believes in her faith, and testifies to the world, and her family, that she is a Christian and is willing to seal her testimony with her life.

 The Question for all people of faith is not whether or not it is fair for Meriam to endure such a trial, but if in the same situation, how would they endure?

 In his last testimony to the world in the ancient record, The Book of Mormon, a prophet by the name of Moroni echos through the corridors of time the familiar cry:

 [B]ecause of their hatred they put to death every Nephite that will not deny the Christ.
 And I, Moroni, will not deny the Christ....
 Moroni 1:2-3